JSKitty/TangoAlpha-Nodejs-API/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

-**Notice:** This module is in early development, and may have minor bugs and inconveniences, this module is under active development by the Concord Team
+**Notice:** This module is in early development, and may have minor bugs and inconveniences, this module is under active development by the Concord Team and Community

 # Getting Started